 In awe of some mysterious power, I could not help but remain incapable of raising my head in fear and trembling, even after the mysterious light had disappeared.

-When Sister Sasagawa came back to herself, she wondered what the mysterious light was.
+When Sr. Sasagawa came back to herself, she wondered what the mysterious light was.

 Perhaps, Jesus manifested Himself to enlighten her sinful soul.